scottzijiezhang/m6A-seq_analysis_workflow/README.md

 If you have question about using **smbclient** to upload and download data, please consult *Xiaolong*.

 ## Map the data to the mycoplasma genome to check for potential comtamination.
-We are goint to use fast and sensitive alignment program **Hisat2** to align the reads to the mycoplasma genome.
+We are going to use fast and sensitive alignment program **Hisat2** to align the reads to the mycoplasma genome.
 You can go to official page of [Hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml) to learn more about the software and parameters setting.

 Mapping can be done at command line by excuting the Hisat2 command one by one for each sample.
 Alternatively, we use a bash file to wrap the Hisat2 command to loop through all our samples to save us some effort to keep excuting hisat2 command.